QUICK ANSWER

 Exam question pattern: Straightforward "what's the notice period" questions.
 Answer: 15 days before (old servicer), 15 days after (new servicer).

-TRID closing disclosure: the timing rules that always show up
+TRID closing disclosure: the timing rules to know cold

 TRID closing disclosure questions are the single most testable area in the federal portion of the Florida exam.
 The rules are simple but exact, and the Pearson VUE form loves timing traps.